Unified Planning Work Program

 Revenue sources to carry out the metropolitan transportation planning process are documented in the UPWP with local funds and state funds used to provide required match for federal funds.
 As has been the experience in recent years, funding levels are subject to change during the course of the year due to federal and state funding decisions and rescissions.

 The UPWP is developed annually through RTAC, is reviewed by FHWA, FTA, and WSDOT (Olympia Headquarters and Southwest Region) officials.
 Because Clark County is part of a bi-state region, the UPWP must be developed in coordination with Metro to satisfy federal requirements.
 The UPWP is brought to the RTC Board of Directors for adoption.
 During the course of the fiscal year, the Work Program may be amended to keep it current.

-The Fiscal Year 2019 UPWP, covering the period from July 1, 2018, through June 30, 2019, was adopted by the RTC Board of Directors at its May 1, 2018, meeting.
-Prior to adoption, the draft UPWP was reviewed by FHWA, FTA, and WSDOT staff in mid-February 2018, was made available for public comment, and a draft was reviewed by the RTC Board of Directors at its April 3 meeting.
+The Fiscal Year 2020 UPWP, covering the period from July 1, 2019, through June 30, 2020, was adopted by the RTC Board of Directors at its May 7, 2019, meeting.
+Prior to adoption, the draft UPWP was reviewed by FHWA, FTA, and WSDOT staff in early-March 2019, was made available for public comment, and a draft was reviewed by the RTC Board of Directors at its April 2 meeting.

 Documents above are available for download in the sidebar.